materialsproject/fireworks/docs/index.rst

    :width: 300 px
    :alt: FireWorks

-*Note: FireWorks is under active development.
-It is currently incomplete and not useable as workflow software.
+*Note: FireWorks is under active development; major features are yet to be implemented, and the internal code is refactored often and not suitable for production.
 However, certain components of the code are available for initial testing.*

 FireWorks is a code for defining, managing, and executing scientific workflows.
 It can be used to automate most types of calculations over arbitrary computing resources, including those that have a queueing system.